Body Armor and Plate Carriers Buyer’s Guide

 If the plates are not listed on the NIJ compliant list be sure to ask the manufacturer for the ballistic test reports and make sure those reports come from an NIJ Certified Laboratory.

 The Difference Between NIJ Certified and NIJ Compliant Armor

 Some unscrupulous manufacturers manipulated the working on their labels to make it appear their body armor was certified by the National Institute of Justice, when in fact it was not.
-To counter this deceitful practice, NIJ modified their regulations in 2017, and manufacturers are now required to include the updated NIJ markings on all labels.
-Again, we emphasize that you check the NIJ compliant product list before purchasing anything.
+To counter this deceitful practice, NIJ modified its regulations in 2017, and manufacturers are now required to include the updated NIJ markings on all labels.
+Again, we emphasize that you check the NIJ-compliant product list before purchasing anything.

 Which Type of Ballistic Body Armor Should You Buy?

-The first step is determining the type of threat you’re most likely to need protection against while on duty, whether it’s handgun, shotgun or rifle fire.
-There are tradeoffs among the levels of body armor, which are protection, conceal-ability and comfort.
+The first step is determining the type of threat you’re most likely to need protection against while on duty, whether it’s a handgun, shotgun, or rifle fire.
+There are tradeoffs among the levels of body armor, which are protection, concealability, and comfort.
 The higher the degree of protection, the heavier and less concealable the armor will be.
-Base your selection upon the lightest body armor available that will protect you against the types of threats you’re most likely to encounter.
+Base your selection on the lightest body armor available that will protect you against the types of threats you’re most likely to encounter.

 NIJ threat level IIIA provides basic protection against handgun rounds of up to 9mm.
 It’s used primarily by undercover law enforcement because it’s the easiest to conceal.
 For added protection against many types of small arms fire and shotgun slugs up to 12 gauge, consider level IIIA soft body armor such as the Spartan Armor Systems Flex-Fused Core™ System, which weighs less than two pounds.